Rudozem Street Dog Rescue is a non profit foundation in Bulgaria that rescues dogs/cats from a life of abuse and finds them loving homes in the UK.

 Please note: As we are all volunteers it may take up to 7 days to review your application form.

-2. PHOTOS:.
-Please provide photos of your home / garden and any other pets via email [email protected] to be submitted with your application form.
+Please provide photos and a video of your home / garden and any other pets via email firstname.lastname@example.org to be submitted with your application form.

-3. PHONE INTERVIEW.
-Once we have reviewed your written application, we will arrange a phone interview with a UK team member to discuss your application and ask further questions.
-During the conversation the RSDR team member will give an overall summary about adopting an RSDR dog/cat, and about settling periods/issues with our animals.
+Once we have reviewed your written application, we will arrange a video interview with a UK team member to discuss your application and ask further questions.
+During the conversation, the RSDR team member will give an overall summary about adopting an RSDR dog/cat, and about settling periods/issues with our animals.

-Adopters Support Page - Before your phone interview, it is a requirement that you read our adopters support page with information on our animals and the issues they may have with settling in a home environment.
-We will give you a link to this page when setting up the phone interview.
+Before your interview, it is a requirement that you read our adopters support page with information on our animals and the issues they may have with settling in a home environment. https://www.streetdogrescue.com/adopters-support

-5. ADOPTION APPROVAL - Once both phone interiew & home check process are completed our adoption co-ordinator will review the information from both, and then make a decision on giving approval.
-If approved an Approval letter will be emailed to you with information about the adoption, as well as copy of the Adoption Contract for you to sign send back to us.
+Once both phone interview & home check process are completed our adoption co-ordinator will review the information before giving approval.
+If approved an Approval letter will be emailed to you with information about the adoption, adoption contribution details, and a copy of the Adoption Contract for you to sign and send back to us.
 To see a "Sample" of our Adoption contract, please go to our Adopt page

 *Please note that size, coat type and in some cases age on the Adoption page of our website, are only estimates based on the dogs/cats at the time that they are with us.
 Where it is known, we do give the exact date of birth, but for many pups/kittens and dogs/cats found on the streets, this isn't always possible.
 With pups that we have found on the streets and don't know anything of their parentage, it can sometimes be difficult to predict their adult size.*